bers31/bernardo.github.io/Student_Academic_Information_System/README.md

 ## 🗺️ Project Scope

-This project was developed as a **complete, self-contained academic assignment** for the Web-Based Application Development course at Universitas Diponegoro.
+This project was developed as a **complete, self-contained academic assignment** for the Web-Based Application Development course at Diponegoro University.
 The scope below reflects what was fully implemented and delivered.

 | Module | Description | Status |
 |--------|-------------|--------|